square/bionic/docs/concepts.rst

 In some cases, you'll want to directly access the persisted file for an entity, rather than its in-memory representation.
-(For example, if you're writing a a paper, you may want to access the files containing the plots.)
+(For example, if you're writing a a paper or report, you may want to access the files containing the plots.)
 This can be accomplished using the :meth:`Flow.export <bionic.Flow.export>` method.

 Multiplicity
 ------------